writer/writer-framework/docs/docs/quickstart-tutorial.md

     "cluster_std": 2,
 })
 ```

-For now, only the StreamSync import is needed, but the rest will be used later on.
-Notice that after pasting this code into the editor, when we click on `Save and run`, the header of our application will immediately change to "Logistic regression visualizer".
+For now, only the Streamsync import is needed, but the rest will be used later on.
+Notice that after pasting this code into the editor, when we click on `Save and run`, the header of our application will immediately change to "Logistic regression visualiser".
 This is because the Header has in its text property the value `@{my_app.title}`, which is template syntax that uses a value from the state.

 The rest of the values from the state are just initial values that we will use in all elements to enable communication between the frontend and backend.
 To do this for every component, we need to set bindings for them.
-For slider input, let's fill the bindings:
+For _Slider input_, let's fill the bindings:

 - State element: `number_of_groups`
 - State element: `number_of_points`
 - State element: `cluster_std`

-For the dropdown:
+For the _Dropdown input_:

 - State element: `multi_class`

-For the message:
+For the _Message_:

 - Message: `@{message}`
 - Visibility: `custom`
 - Visibility value: `message`

-This way, the message component will show only if there is a message to display.
+This way, the _Message_ component will show only if there is a message to display.

-For Plotly:
+For _Plotly graph_:

 - Graph specification: `@{figure}`

 This way, all of the components are connected to the application state.
 But for now, nothing happens, so it's not so exciting.
-Let's get started with behavior implementation.
+Let's get started with behaviour implementation.

 ## Python implementation